Best Law Student Cover Letter Samples (Email Examples)

 Appreciate the hiring manager

-As you come to the close of the letter, you should thank the hiring manager for taking the time to read the letter and for their consideration.
+As you come to the close of the letter, you should thank the hiring manager for taking the time to read it and for their consideration.
 Polite words can go a long way in helping you get hired.

-Before closing the cover letter, it’s essential to ensure you’ve shared your contact details with the recipient.
-Ensure you’ve shared adequate information such as email and phone number; in case you’re not reachable via one, they can contact you via the other method.
+Before closing it, it’s essential to ensure you’ve shared your contact details with the recipient.
+Ensure you’ve shared adequate information, such as your email and phone number; in case you’re not reachable via one, they can contact you via the other method.

 Practices for Addressing Law Firms